Oxsomi/core3/docs/graphics_spec.md

   - VK_KHR_ray_query as RayQuery
   - VK_KHR_acceleration_structure && (RaytracingPipeline || RaytracingQuery) as Raytracing
   - VK_KHR_swapchain as Swapchain
+    - Requires at least 1 image layer.
+    - Requires ability to make 2 (vsync) or 3 (!vsync) images.
+    - Requires usage flags of transfer (src, dst), sampled, storage, color attachment bits.
+    - Requires FIFO or mailbox.
+    - Requires inherit alpha or opaque support.
+    - Application is responsible for presenting image in the right rotation if SwapchainInfo::requiresManualComposite.
   - VK_NV_ray_tracing_motion_blur as RayMotionBlur
   - VK_NV_ray_tracing_invocation_reorder as RayReorder
   - VK_EXT_mesh_shader as MeshShader
   - VK_EXT_opacity_micromap as RayMicromapOpacity
   - VK_NV_displacement_micromap as RayMicromapDisplacement
   - VK_KHR_dynamic_rendering to disable/enable TiledBasedRendering.
+  - VK_KHR_deferred_host_operations is required for raytracing.
+Otherwise they'll all be forced off.
 - subgroupSize of 16 - 128.
 - subgroup operations of basic, vote, ballot are required.
 Available only in compute by default. arithmetic and shuffle are optional.
-- shaderSampledImageArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, shaderUniformBufferArrayDynamicIndexing, descriptorIndexing turned on.
+- shaderSampledImageArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, shaderUniformBufferArrayDynamicIndexing, shaderStorageBufferArrayDynamicIndexing, descriptorIndexing turned on.
-- samplerAnisotropy, drawIndirectFirstInstance, independentBlend, imageCubeArray, fullDrawIndexUint32, depthClamp, depthBiasClamp turned on.
+- samplerAnisotropy, drawIndirectFirstInstance, independentBlend, imageCubeArray, fullDrawIndexUint32, depthClamp, depthBiasClamp, multiDrawIndirect turned on.
 - Either BCn (textureCompressionBC) or ASTC (textureCompressionASTC_LDR) compression *must* be supported (can be both supported).
 - shaderInt16 support.
 - maxColorAttachments and maxFragmentOutputAttachments of 8 or higher.